Profile of an Inman Contributor

 What is not allowed or not likely to be accepted?

-- Endorsements for your company, product, team, or service.
-(No commercials for you or your company, please!
-If you wish to have publish a sponsored article or other sponsored content, please contact firstname.lastname@example.org for rates and further details.)
+- Endorsements for your company, product, team, or service — or for a company, product, or service for which you have consulted or been paid to promote.
+(No commercials for you, your company, your client’s or family/friend/loved one’s company, please!
+If you wish to have publish a sponsored article or other sponsored content, please contact email@example.com for rates and further details.)

 - Overt critiques or attacks.